khaleelsyed/.dotfiles/README.md

 ## Attribution

-Majority of this script has been taken from: [okwilkins/.dotfiles](https://github.com/okwilkins/.dotfiles)
+Majority of the content from this repo has been taken from: [okwilkins/.dotfiles](https://github.com/okwilkins/.dotfiles)